gbera23-dev/PROJECTS/C/CRC/README.md

 2) commit 1/12/2025: Figured out a way to take out all the raw tokens out of the input.c file, put them all in the single memory block and count the number of tokens.

+3) commit 9/12/2025: Added modules needed for the program, fully implemented one particular module.
+Also added empty Makefile and extra folder for testing modules(as some modules will be expanded and implementations changed, we need good tests).
+Also added a vector.c and vector.h files, which is my implementation of vector written for some assignment.
+Additionally, structured files a little and added new .txt file for the analysis and thinking.